Dimension-independent functional inequalities by tensorization and projection arguments: Applications to sub-Riemannian manifolds

-\begin{example} If $(M,g_M)$ and $(N,g_N)$ are Riemannian manifolds, then a Riemannian submersion $\pi:(M,g_M) \to (N,g_N)$ induces a sub-Riemannian submersion $\pi:(M, \cc{H}_M, g_M)\longrightarrow (N, \cc{H}_N, g_N)$, where $\cc{H}_M$ is the horizontal space of the submersion which we assume to satisfy H\"ormander's condition and $\cc{H}_N$ is the whole tangent bundle of $N$.
-The horizontal Laplacian $\Delta^M$ on $M$, as defined on \cite[p.~70]{baudoin2023stochastic}, is then a sub-Laplacian on $M$ with symmetrizing measure $\mu_M$, where $\mu_M$ is the Riemannian volume measure of $M$.
-In this case $\pi$ intertwines the horizontal Laplacian $\Delta^M$ with the Laplace-Beltrami operator $\Delta^N$ of $N$ if and only if $\pi$ is harmonic, see \cite[Theorem~1]{GoldbergIshihara1978} and the proof of \cite[Theorem 4.1.10.]{baudoin2023stochastic}.
-It follows for instance that for Riemannian submersions with totally geodesic fibers the Assumption \ref{SubmersionMeasure} is satisfied when $\Delta^M$ is the horizontal Laplacian and $\Delta^N$ the Laplace-Beltrami operator. \end{example}
+\begin{example}[Riemannian submersions] If $(M,g_M)$ and $(N,g_N)$ are Riemannian manifolds, then a Riemannian submersion $\pi:(M,g_M) \to (N,g_N)$ induces a sub-Riemannian submersion $\pi:(M, \cc{H}_M, g_M)\longrightarrow (N, \cc{H}_N, g_N)$, where $\cc{H}_M$ is the horizontal space of the submersion which we assume to satisfy H\"ormander's condition and $\cc{H}_N$ is the whole tangent bundle of $N$.
+The horizontal Laplacian $\Delta^M_\mathcal{H}$ on $M$, as defined on \cite[p.~70]{BaudoinDemniWangBook2024}, is then a sub-Laplacian on $M$ with symmetrizing measure $\mu_M$, where $\mu_M$ is the Riemannian volume measure of $M$.
+In this case $\pi$ intertwines the horizontal Laplacian $\Delta^M_\mathcal{H}$ with the Laplace-Beltrami operator $\Delta^N_\mathcal{H}$ of $N$ as in Assumption \ref{SubmersionMeasure} if and only if $\pi$ is harmonic, see \cite[Theorem~1]{GoldbergIshihara1978} and the proof of \cite[Theorem 4.1.10.]{BaudoinDemniWangBook2024}.
+It follows for instance that for Riemannian submersions with totally geodesic fibers Assumption~\ref{SubmersionMeasure} is satisfied when $\Delta^M_{\mathcal H}$ is the horizontal Laplacian and $\Delta^N_\mathcal{H}$ is the Laplace-Beltrami operator. \end{example}